What Is A BitLicense?

 It was in 2015 that the New York State Department of Financial Services released BitLicense, to the consternation of not so few.
-While regulators view it as exacting measures to domesticate cryptocurrencies, it was, however, seen by the majority as unjustifiable violation of end-user privacy.
+While regulators view it as exacting measures to domesticate cryptocurrencies, it was, however, seen by the majority as an unjustifiable violation of end-user privacy.
 It was also too punitive to crypto start-ups who must shell out $100,000 for a tedious 30-page application processing alone.
-Compliance includes business history, owners and operators profile, financial records, anti-money laundering, and know-your-customer programs, anti-fraud policies, and other procedural standards required like that by the US Treasury’s Financial Crimes Enforcement Network, or FinCEN.
+Compliance includes business history, owners’ and operator’s profiles, financial records, anti-money laundering, and know-your-customer programs, anti-fraud policies, and other procedural standards required like that by the US Treasury’s Financial Crimes Enforcement Network, or FinCEN.

 Combatting Crypto and Cybercrimes

 It has long been a known fact that cryptocurrencies were untraceable vehicles for money laundering, tax evasion, terrorism financing, and other criminalities.
 Law enforcement was helpless in tracking anonymous transactions involving virtual currencies that break protocols across borders with ease.
 It was against these backgrounds that BitLicense was conceptualized as mitigating measures to combat relentless cybercrimes.

 It is good to study BitLicense to understand where New York is coming from.
 It can give a good measure to how its provisions can be applied to other states or countries that need a stringent framework to safeguard users.
 It will also make start-ups become aware of how cryptocurrencies, neutral as they are, can be dangerous to unbridled hands without regulation.